ourworldventures/info_ourworld/src/ventures/ourverse.md

 ## How: Leveraging Decentralized Technology and AI

-OurVerse is built on a foundation of decentralized infrastructure  and AI, allowing for rapid and authentic access to information.
+OurVerse is an all-in-one super app built on a foundation of decentralized and open-source infrastructures and AI, allowing for rapid and authentic access to information.
 It integrates advanced technologies like Proof-of-Authenticity and decentralized AI to enhance search efficiency and accuracy.
 The platform also supports various experiences, from maps to metaverse interfaces, ensuring a diverse and immersive information access experience.

 ## What: The OurVerse Offering